GameDotPlay/RaceAdmin/README.md

 ### Export
 Allows the incidents to be exported to a CSV file.

-### Total Incidents
-Tracks the total number of incidents reported during the current session.

-### Since Last Caution
-Tracks the number of incidents reported since the last full course caution.

 ### Full Course Cautions
 Options for controlling how the app determines when a full course caution should be thrown and